 10.1.2.
 Upon request, these must be produced as soon as possible, but no later than the deadline stipulated by the steward (generally by Friday same-week), or the driver will face a DQ.
 Communicate if you’re unable to make this deadline for some reason (e.g. work travel).

 10.1.3.
 As far as possible, telemetry files will initially be reviewed by an independent race steward, who is not actively participating in the current championship, for any foul-play.

 10.1.4.
 This is part of a continued measure at SRSA to prevent and protect against potential exploits, and to produce the fairest, and most level playing field possible.

 10.1.5.
-Drivers should retain all replays and telemetry data recorded from a round in a championship, until the official start of the next round.
+Drivers should retain all replays and telemetry data recorded from a round in a championship, until the official end of the season.

 10.2.
 It is the responsibility of the driver to ensure their telemetry settings are set up correctly, such that they cover the required sessions.

 10.3.
-Failing to produce the correct telemetry data when requested from SRSA will result in zero points for that race.
+Failing to produce the correct telemetry data when requested from SRSA will result in a DQ from HLQ, and zero points for a race.
 Request assistance in the Discord forum, or reach out to a SRSA admin if you are uncertain of anything.

 10.4.1.
 SRSA ‘Quick and Easy’ Download bundle (for AC and ACC):

 10.4.1.1.
 Download everything required for both AC and ACC events here: ‘ SRSA Telemetry Setup for AC and ACC (2021-07-01).zip‘ and follow the instructions provided within the downloaded zip file.